Casper64/vaunt/ROADMAP.md

 ## 0.3
 - [X] Article "tags"
 - [X] Add authentication system, so it's possible to have the server and editor online.
-- [ ] Support for all databases in the `db` module
+- [X] Import markdown feature
 - [ ] Add layout blocks
 - [ ] Reference article block
-- [ ] Import markdown feature
 - [ ] Documentation theme
 - [ ] Vaunt docs website

+## Future
+- [ ] Allow custom blocks
+- [ ] Support for all databases in the `db` module
 - [ ] Documentation website generator like `v doc`.
 Content will be editable in the frontend editor.

-## Future
-- [ ] Allow custom blocks